 In addition, India will provide a reciprocal work-based immigration route for Australians who successfully complete their studies and who wish to supplement their training with professional experience in India, to open up greater opportunities post-study.

 Services professionals and mobility for services suppliers in Australia

 Australia has agreed to provide India with mobility outcomes consistent with existing visa and commitments made in our previous free trade agreements.
 This includes equivalent commitments on categories of entrant, length of stay, spouses and dependents, but does not include a waiver of labour market testing.
-Current sponsorship requirements for employers who want to hire overseas workers will remain after the AI-ECTA enters into force.
+Current sponsorship requirements for employers who want to hire overseas workers will remain after ECTA enters into force.

-Reflecting the importance of Australia's education exports to India, Australia has for the first time confirmed post-study work rights in a side letter to a free trade agreement and will extend access for highly sought after STEM graduates.
+Reflecting the importance of Australia's education exports to India, Australia has for the first time confirmed post-study work rights in a free trade agreement and will extend access for highly sought after STEM graduates.
 Australia will maintain opportunities for former Indian students to live, study and work temporarily upon completion of a diploma or trade qualification (up to 18 months), bachelor degree (up to two years), masters degrees (up to three years) or doctoral degree (up to four years).
-An additional year will be available for Indians who graduate with bachelor degrees in STEM and ICT with First Class Honors (from two to three years).
+An additional year will be available for Indians who graduate with bachelor degrees in STEM and ICT with First Class Honours (from two to three years).

 Australia will also provide new access for young Indians to participate in working holidays in Australia.
 Places in Australia's Work and Holiday program will be set at 1,000 per year and Australia will have two years to implement the outcome in this new location.
 The outcome is expected to contribute to both workforce requirements and to tourism in regional Australia.